mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 immediately.

-When using the default _Windows PowerShell_ prompt, you will need to manually import the AWSPowerShell module and run the `Initialize-AWSDefaultscmdlet`.
+When using the default _Windows PowerShell_ prompt, you will need to manually import the AWSPowerShell module and run the `Initialize-AWSDefaultscmdlet` using the following commands.

 ```powershell
 PS C:\> Import-Module “C:\Program Files (x86)\AWS Tools\PowerShell\AWSPowerShell\AWSPowerShell.psd1”